Combustion-is-fun/Combustion-is-fun.github.io/InterestingBytes/articles/online_privacy.md

 ### Messager Apps

 #### Signal
 Signal is the best end-to-end encrypted messaging app.
 Well, that is a big claim, what about WhatsApp?
 Well, the thing is, Whatsapp is end-to-end encrypted, however, is owned by the big tech giant Meta, it is within the realm of possibility that a "backdoor" was coded in just for every wannabe tyrant in every state surveillance agency going.
+It has been independently verified as what it reports.

 ### Email
 Keep your email safe!